yurivictor/tweetable-text/README.md

 * Check user capabilities for settings
 * Add javascripty live preview to settings page
 * Need better labeling on settings page
-* Add bitly shortening for links
+* Improve bitly shortening for links (check for valid API credentials on options page save)
 * Move admin-only settings into separate class
 * Need to add hack to stop no tables error when plugin is activated
-* Add test for via because I think I messed it up
 * Add documentation for contributing, hacking and customization
 * Submit pull request to jbenton